Question: 1

 A Explanation:

-Click the Add button to add a new rule.
+Click the Create app service button to create a new app service.

-Click the Add button to save the new rule.
+Click the Create button to create the web app.

 Answer : A